Home⁄

 > Don’t rush.
 Give yourself plenty of time.

 > The terrain is extremely dynamic.
 The track can be in great condition one day and messed up the next.
 Rain or high wind always causes damage.
-So always expect the unexpected.
+Always expect the unexpected.

 > Do not ride in heavy rain or high wind.
 After a storm, the track may be impassable.
 Contact us for updates.